AlexanderEvanW/PortfolioProjects/Pizza Sales/README.md

 ## Tools
 - PostgreSQL is used to combine datasets and modify column names.
 - Python is used for data preprocessing and exploratory data analysis (EDA).
-- Tableau will be used to create a dashboard (coming soon).
+- Tableau is used to create a dashboard.

 ## Dataset
 The dataset is available for download at [Link](https://www.mavenanalytics.io/data-playground)